Artiodactyla: Teeth

 There are two trends in terms of teeth within Artiodactyla.
 The Suina and hippopotamuses have a relatively large number of teeth (with some pigs having 44); their dentition is more adapted to a squeezing mastication, which is characteristic of omnivores.
 Camels and ruminants have fewer teeth; there is often a yawning diastema, a designated gap in the teeth where the molars are aligned for crushing plant matter.

 The incisors are often reduced in ruminants, and are completely absent in the upper jaw.
 The canines are enlarged and tusk-like in the Suina, and are used for digging in the ground and for defense.
 In ruminants, the males' upper canines are enlarged and used as a weapon in certain species (mouse deer, musk deer, water deer); species with frontal weapons are usually missing the upper canines.
 The lower canines of ruminants resemble the incisors, so that these animals have eight uniform teeth in the frontal part of the lower jaw.

 The molars of porcine have only a few bumps.
 In contrast, camels and ruminants have bumps that are crescent-shaped cusps (selenodont).

+Artiodactyl teeth exhibit significant intraspecific variation, with the width of the M^{3} and M_{3} and the length of the M^{1} and M_{1} being the most common variations in their molars.
+Their premolar rows also show variation, as those teeth are prone to replication, rotation, and absence.